cseanburns/systems-librarianship/src/05-using-gcloud-virtual-machines.md

 Follow **Step 1** at the top of the
-**[Install the gcloud CLI][gcloudInstall]** page to in create a new project.
+**[Install the gcloud CLI][gcloudInstall]** page to create a new project.
 Also, review the page on
 [creating and managing projects][gcloudProjects].

-When you create your project, you can name it anything, but try to name it something to do with this course.
+When you create your project,
+you can name it anything,
+but try to name it something to do with this course.
 E.g., I am using the name **syslib-2023**.
-**Avoid using spaces when naming your project.**
+Avoid using spaces when naming your project.

 Then click on the **Create** button, and leave the organization field set to **No Organization**.

 ### Google Billing